AndySupreme/cs400-X-Team-12/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1: AndySupreme   name 1: Andy Boho
+       * GitHub username 1: AndySupreme.   name 1: Andy Boho
-       * GitHub username 2: Nima1007      name 2: Nima Cheraghi
+       * GitHub username 2: Nima1007,      name 2: Nima Cheraghi
-       * GitHub username 3: Madson3       name 3: Zachary Madson
+       * GitHub username 3: Madson3,       name 3: Zachary Madson
-       * GitHub username 4: tzheng24      name 4: Tian Zheng
+       * GitHub username 4: tzheng24,      name 4: Tian Zheng
    * When did you complete this exercise?
 1 pm to 3 pm October 27, 2018
    * How long did it take your team to complete this exercise?
 2 hours